achlysproject/achlys/README.md

 # Achlys
 The Achlys framework is a tool designed to help application developers build Erlang/OTP programs using the [Lasp](https://lasp-lang.readme.io) libraries and running on [GRiSP](https://grisp.org) embedded systems in a wireless sensor network configuration.
-A more detailed description is available in this [document](https://www.info.ucl.ac.be/~pvr/p875-kopestenski.pdf?bclid=IwAR1QlcSpH76ikzte38eR5cCaQseOBizzHjZ5tHCBZ1_fWUqZIf8HIwjZM1E) or by scanning the QR Code below
+A more detailed description is available in this [document](https://www.info.ucl.ac.be/~pvr/p875-kopestenski.pdf?bclid=IwAR1QlcSpH76ikzte38eR5cCaQseOBizzHjZ5tHCBZ1_fWUqZIf8HIwjZM1E).

 ## Demonstration (turn on CC  !)